 The University of Guelph is committed to creating a barrier-free environment.
 Providing services for students is a shared responsibility among students, faculty and administrators.
 This relationship is based on respect of individual rights, the dignity of the individual and the University community's shared commitment to an open and supportive learning environment.
-Students requiring service or accommodation, whether due to an identified, ongoing disability or a short-term disability should contact the Centre for Students with Disabilities as soon as possible.
+Students requiring service or accommodation, whether due to an identified, ongoing disability or a short-term disability should contact Student Accessibility Services as soon as possible.

-For more information, contact CSD at 519-824-4120 ext.
+For more information, contact SAS at 519-824-4120 ext.
 56208 or email csd@uoguelph.ca or see the website: Student Accessibility Services Website